U.S. Route 98 in Florida: South turn: Concurrency with US 19

 In Chiefland, US 19-98-Alt 27 has a brief hidden concurrency with State Road 320.
 The hidden route is exposed as SR 320 turns west into Manatee Springs State Park.
 Later it encounters an intersection with the southern terminus of US 129.
-Almost instantly, Alternate US 27 leaves US 19-98 onto hidden SR 500 as it heads towards Bronson and Williston.
+Almost instantly, US 27 Alternate leaves US 19-98 onto hidden SR 500 as it heads towards Bronson and Williston.
 This intersection was transformed into a 90-degree intersection, which directly faces a local high school.
 From there, US 19-98 runs along an abandoned railroad line along the east side, while the median is widened and lined with the trees that existed before the road was ever built.
 Blinking signals exist over the intersection with State Road 24 in Otter Creek, and at some point south of there, an overlap with CR 336 begins.
 At the intersection of County Road 326 in Gulf Hammock, an old locomotive and caboose is on display, and eventually Goethe State Forest where ironically the wide, tree-lined median comes to an end before reaching an at-grade interchange with State Road 121 & County Road 336 in Lebanon Junction.
 Leaving the forest, the road crosses the Ten Mile Creek bridge.
 South of Lebanon Junction, US 19-98 runs along sparse residences, trailer parks, a Florida Sheriff's Youth Facility, the Gulf Hammock Wildlife Management Area.

 Southbound US 19-98 as they cross the Withlacoochee River between Levy and Citrus Counties.

 US 19-98 eventually enters the city of Inglis, where it serves as the eastern terminus of CR 40A.
 A more important intersection is encountered deeper within the city, and that intersection happens to be its parent route County Road 40.
 West of US 19-98, CR 40 is named "Follow That Dream Boulevard" for the 1962 movie starring Elvis Presley.
 A small four-lane bridge carries US 19-98 across the Withlacoochee River as it crosses the Citrus-Levy-Citrus County Line.
 After running between a pair of trailer parks and a sand mine, it approaches a much larger bridge.
 The Cross Florida Barge Canal was the last section of US 19 that is two lanes wide in Citrus County.
 A new four-lane divided bridge was completed by FDOT in the early-2010s, which was originally planned in conjunction with the proposed Suncoast Parkway extension to Red Level.
 Before reaching the potential site of this interchange, it runs by a field where American Civil War re-enactments are staged lies just north of the back entrance to a local quarry, which is across from the western terminus of County Road 488.
 The quarry obstructs a former segment of US 19-98, as does the territory for the Crystal River Nuclear Power Plant.
 South of there US 19-98 passes by sparsely located hotels, bars, houses, cluster developments and signs advertising locally prepared peanuts, and in between also passes by the Seven Rivers Regional Medical Center.